cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 handled when the unpacker uses an older version of the external information.

-If, during unpacking, an index is used that references an item outside the size of the table in use, this MAY be treated as an error by the unpacker and abort the unpacking.
+If, during unpacking, an index is used that references an item that is unpopulated in (e.g., outside the size of) the table in use, this MAY be treated as an error by the unpacker and abort the unpacking.
-Alternatively, the unpacker MAY provide the special value `1112(undefined)` (the simple value >undefined< as per Section 5.7 of -cbor, enclosed in the tag 1112) to the application and leave the error handling to the application.
+Alternatively, the unpacker MAY provide the special value `1112(undefined)` (the simple value >undefined< as per {{Section 5.7 of -bis}}, enclosed in the tag 1112) to the application and leave the error handling to the application.
 An unpacker SHOULD document which of these two alternatives has been chosen.